 State-based approaches to analyse, prevent, manage or resolve these conflicts within sovereign borders cannot succeed on their own as it is the inter-linkages between the various regional actors and the cross-border dynamics in the regional conflict system, that drive these conflicts.
 International and regional responses need to be informed by analyses that take these regional dynamics into account, and political and programmatic responses need to be designed to influence and leverage these complex conflict systems.

 In some cases neighbours or others in the region are party to the conflict or benefit from it in ways that may not make them desirable partners in a peacebuilding initiative.
 Regional approaches are not automatically better than international approaches.
-However, the tendency of the international system to favour larger, better-known and more visible international and regional organisations may not be the best approach either.
+However, the tendency of the international system to favour larger, better-known and more visible international and regional organizations may not be the best approach either.
 Each situation is unique and requires independent analysis.

 The UN, in particular, should guard against assuming that it, or its Member States, is the best actor in all circumstances.
 International and regional bodies are more powerful in setting global and regional agendas, and if local and sub-regional voices are not protected and safeguarded, there is a danger that top-down approaches may ignore the nuance that regional approaches may offer.
 Top-down approaches tend to produce the opposite of what peacebuilding aims to achieve; they interrupt local feedback processes, prevent local social institutions from learning, generate dependence, and undermine self-sustainability.